 need to look for other underlying disorders that can cause anal fissures.

-What are the Symptoms of Anal Fissures?
+What are the symptoms of an anal fissure?

-- a visual tear on the anus
+- a visible tear in the skin around the anus

-- streaks of blood on stools or on tissue paper after wiping
+- streaks of blood on stools or on tissue paper

 - burning or itching in the anal area